-Britney G. Brinkman, Ph.D., is an associate professor of psychology and placement coordinator for the Psy.D. in clinical-community psychology program at Point Park University.
+Britney G. Brinkman, Ph.D., is an associate professor of psychology and director of clinical training at Point Park University.
 She is also director of the Social Justice Psychology Research Team at Point Park.

 Prior to joining Point Park, she was an associate professor in the counseling psychology graduate program at Chatham University.
 She also taught at the University of Illinois at Champaign Urbana, the University of Utah and Colorado State University.

-She is an active member of the Association for Women in Psychology, the Society for Counseling Psychology (Div.
+She is a founding member of the Black Girls Equity Alliance and co-convener of the Health and Wellness Working group.
+She is also an active member of the Association for Women in Psychology, the Society for Counseling Psychology (Div.
 17 of APA) and the Society for the Psychology of Women (Div.
 35 of APA).
-She received her Ph.D. in counseling psychology and a graduate certificate in women’s studies from Colorado State University.
 In her free time, Dr. Brinkman can most likely be found at a yoga class, running or hiking in the woods.